Cauchy convergence in V-normed categories: Introduction

-A seemingly trivial situation arises when we consider a normed category $\mathbb X$ in which norms are allowed to take as values only $0$ or $\infty$.
-Interpreting $0$ as $\top$ (true) and $\infty$ as $\bot$ (false), and rewriting the relation $\geq$ as the implication $\Rightarrow$ and the operation $+$ as the logical connective $\wedge$, then the norm conditions determining the class $\mathcal S$ of all morphisms $f$ that satisfy $|f|=\top$ or, equivalently, $\top\Rightarrow |f|$, may be recorded equivalently as

-In other words, such $\mathsf 2$-valued normed categories $\mathbb X$ are just categories that come equipped with a distinguished wide subcategory $\mathcal S$ ({\em i.e.,} a subcategory with the same class of objects as $\mathbb X$).
-The wide-subcategory conditions as stated above explain why it is logically preferable to use the natural $\geq$ of the reals as the relevant order, a perspective that gets justified further by Lawvere's enriched category-theoretical view of metrics and norms which we adopt in this paper.

 Just as for metric spaces, the concept of {\em Cauchy convergence} should be fundamental in the study of normed categories.
 But what is it?
 And once defined, what does completeness mean?
 Do there exist completions, and are there protagonistic normed categories in this context, like the presheaf categories in the completion theory of ordinary categories?
 In this paper we try to give answers to these questions and test them in examples.
 Taking seriously the enriched categorical perspective that is already present in \cite{Lawvere73, BettiGaluzzi75, Lawvere86}, our answers differ from those presented in other papers, such as \cite{Kubis17, Neeman20, Insall21}.
-Also, instigated not just by the third type of examples above, we increase the potential range of applications by allowing norms to take values in an arbitrary (commutative and unital) {\em quantale}, {\em i.e.}, in a complete lattice $(\V,\leq)$ which, in addition, has a commutative monoid structure $(\V,\otimes,\kk)$, such that $\otimes$ distributes in each variable over arbitrary joins.
-Hence, we consider {\em $\V$-normed} categories where $(\V,\leq,\otimes,\kk)$ will, amongst others, take on the role of the {\em Lawvere quantale} $\mathcal R_+=([0,\infty],\geq,+,0)$, or of the {\em Boolean quantale} $\mathsf 2=(\{\top,\bot\},\Rightarrow,\wedge,\top)$ used in the examples above.